maxholloway/connaitre/README.md

 The Connaitre contract has a lump sum payoff to the first to successfully invoke the `proveKnowledgeAndClaim()` function.
 This is typically cause for concern, since miners snooping in the mempool may use their transaction inclusion and transaction ordering powers to maximize their own bottom line.
 We address each separately.

 **Will miners include a block with this transaction?**
-Assuming that the miner is not directly involved in the search for this anon's
+Probably.
+Assuming the miner doesn't actually know the anon's private key, they don't have any prospect of prioritizing a transaction of their own above this one in the near future.

 **Will miners modify this transaction's order in the block to their advantage?**
 The only way that transaction reordering helps here is if reordering the transactions means the miner can seek rent from (a) submitting the proof themselves, or (b) taking a higher gas fee from a search who submits the proof.
 However, creating this proof requires that the prover know the private key `K_s` to `ANON_INFO_ADDRESS`.
 Assuming that mempool snoopers don't have access to `K_s`, no intrablock transaction reordering attacks will occur.